bebenboim/ssbrowser/README.md

 # Selenium Python Class
-Simple class for automation browser for python and selenium .
+Simple class for automation browser using python and selenium .

 Usage:
 - Clone this repo